TotallyInformation/node-red-contrib-uibuilder/README.md

 You will need to restart Node-RED if installing manually.
 </details>

+## Compatibility of current release

+* Servers:
+  * Node-RED: v4+
+  * Node.js: v18+ LTS
+  * Platforms: Linux, Windows, MacOS, Raspberry Pi, Docker, etc.
+* Browsers:
+  * CSS - 0.12% or above of global usage but not Internet Explorer ([ref.](https://browserslist.dev/?q=Pj0wLjEyJSwgbm90IGllID4gMA%3D%3D)).
+The uncompiled CSS should work in all current mainstream browsers.
+The compiled CSS (`uib-brand.min.css`) should work in browsers back to early 2019, possibly before.
+Enforced by [LightningCSS](https://lightningcss.com/).
+  * JavaScript - ES6+ so should work in all current mainstream browsers.
+The compiled JS (`uibuilder.min.js`) should work in browsers back to early 2019, possibly before.
+Enforced by [ESBuild](https://esbuild.github.io/).

 ## Updates

 The current [CHANGELOG](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/CHANGELOG.md) contains all of the changes and requirement details for each version.